TRAP: Hijacking VLA CoT-Reasoning via Adversarial Patches: Introduction

-Our main contributions are summarized as follows: \begin{itemize}[topsep=-1pt,parsep=-1pt,partopsep=-1pt] \item \textbf{New attack discovery.} We identify a novel attack vector in CoT reasoning VLAs, where the introduction of CoT mechanisms expands the attack surface and makes it possible to manipulate the behavior of VLAs via adversarial patches. \item \textbf{Targeted adversarial attack against VLAs.} We propose \textbf{TRAP}, a targeted adversarial attack specifically designed for VLAs, which can hijack the VLAs by optimizing the adversarial patch.
-To the best of our knowledge, this is the first work on the targeted adversarial attack against VLAs. \item \textbf{Comprehensive evaluation and benchmarking.} We conduct extensive experiments across multiple VLA architectures and reasoning frameworks.
-Notably, we implemented the patch in a real-world setting, and the real-world experiments highlight the urgent need to safeguard the CoT reasoning in VLAs. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize}[topsep=-1pt,parsep=-1pt,partopsep=-1pt] \item \textbf{New attack \hzx{vector} discovery.} We identify a novel attack vector in CoT reasoning VLAs, where the introduction of CoT mechanisms expands the attack surface and makes it possible to manipulate the behavior of VLAs via adversarial patches. \item \hzx{\textbf{Targeted behavior-hijacking attack against reasoning VLAs.} We propose \textbf{TRAP}, a targeted adversarial attack framework that optimizes a physical patch to hijack intermediate CoT reasoning and steer VLA actions toward attacker-specified behaviors without modifying the user's instruction.
+To the best of our knowledge, this is the first adversarial attack that exploits CoT reasoning to induce targeted behavior hijacking in VLAs.} \item \hzx{\textbf{Extensive evaluation across reasoning VLA paradigms.} We evaluate \textbf{TRAP} on three representative reasoning VLAs, spanning diverse CoT reasoning mechanisms and model architectures.
+Results from simulation and real-world physical deployments demonstrate the effectiveness and broad applicability of our attack.} \end{itemize}